Last updated: June 2026

-1. Copper Boosts Collagen Production and Skin Elasticity
+1. Copper and Collagen: How Copper Supports Skin Firmness and Elasticity

 Collagen is one of the proteins responsible for keeping the skin firm, smooth, and youthful.
 As we age, the natural production of collagen slows down, leading to wrinkles, sagging skin, and a loss of elasticity.
 Copper, however, can help address this process by stimulating collagen production.